How the Canada Immigration Points System Works

 |

 Thousands of talented people from all over the world move to Canada every month, most of whom apply for permanent residency through the Express Entry system.
-The Express Entry system is a points-based system that measures which applicants are best suited to not only help fill Canada’s decreasing labour pool but also help to select candidates that are most likely to integrate easily into Canadian society.
-Candidates are weighted up against others based on factors such as their age, language proficiency in English and/or French, education, work experience (if any) as well as other adaptability factors.
+The Express Entry system is a points-based system that measures which applicants are best suited not only to help fill Canada's decreasing labor pool but also help select candidates most likely to integrate easily into Canadian society.
+Candidates are weighted up against others based on several factors.
+Learn more about how the Canada Immigration Points system works.

 What is the Comprehensive Ranking System?

-You will be given points in various categories and your points will then be totalled to give you your CRS score.
+You will be given points in various categories, and your points will then be totaled to give you your CRS score.

 How Are CRS Points Calculated?